vimalmenon/backend.completeautomate/README.md

 <details>
 <summary><strong>TODO Items</strong> (click to expand)</summary>

-- [ ] Improve features
   - Offline Feature
     - [ ] Script to upload data from local to DB
     - [ ] Script to download data from db to local
     - [ ] Should be able to list keep some offline data
     - [ ] Should be able to run the GUI and Flow Offline
-      - [x] Check Offline and Upload the data
+    - [ ] Check Offline and Upload the data
-    - [ ] Start multiple tasks in parallel
-    - [ ] `JobData` to show error message
     - [ ] Need a database for Mocked API when Offline
   - [ ] Improve on prompt suggester
     - [ ] Transform the `Prompt Data`
     - [ ] Should be able to test the Prompt generated
     - [ ] Should use one `@dataclass` for both prompt and prompt suggestions
     - [ ] Add one shot / few shot prompt examples for image and other generation tasks
   - [ ] Remove the unselected Data from Video DB like (Metadata, Thumbnail, ImagePrompt)
   - [ ] Fix the Image Size for YouTube Thumbnail
+  - [ ] Start multiple tasks in parallel
+  - [ ] `JobData` to show error message
   - [ ] Add job to update YouTube Video & Channel Stats (Find the Best way)
     - [ ] Show stats for channel as well
     - [ ] Stats to be taken from created Videos and Channel
     - [ ] Update after every 3 Days
   - [ ] Workflow improvement
     - [ ] Ability to run the agent tasks in parallel
   - [ ] Send Notification
     - [ ] Send Signal
     - [ ] Send Email
     - [ ] Send WhatsApp message
   - [ ] Loggers
     - [ ] Send the logs to some common place (AWS Logger)
     - [ ] Improve the logger (Show proper details) - Added to managers (platform, startup, task)